Saifullahjailani/pawminder/README.md

 # pawminder
-## How To Run simple
-+ clone the repository using `git clone git@github.com:Saifullahjailani/pawminder.git` or `git clone https://github.com/Saifullahjailani/pawminder.git`
-+ run this script from the cloned directory  `cd client && npm install && npm run build && cd .. && npm install && node app.js`

-## How To Run Dtailed
+## How To Run
 1. Go to the client directory and install the npm dependencies by calling `npm install`.
-2. Run `npm run build` in the client folder.
-3. In the main directory install the npm dependencies by calling `npm install`.
+2. Now in the main directory install the npm dependencies by calling `npm install`.
-4. Launch the server by `node app.js` in the pawminder directory.
+3. Now launch the server by `node app.js` in the pawminder directory.
-### Note:
-The app.js file in the pawminder directory is the server while App.js in the client folder is the app entry point.

 ## How To Setup Development Environment
 1. Install the dependencies as mentioned above.